AsurasDev/docusaurus-metanarrative/docs/SRD/gameplay/playing-the-game.md

 Only One Base AC.
 Some spells and class features give characters a different way to calculate their AC.
 A character with multiple features that give different ways to calculate AC must choose which one to use; only one base calculation can be in effect for a creature.

-#### Rolling 20 or I
+### Rolling 20 or 1

 If you roll a 20 on the d20 (called a "natural 20") for an attack roll, the attack hits regardless of any modifiers or the target's AC.
 This is called a Critical Hit (see "Combat" later in "Playing the Game").

 If you roll a 1 on the d20 (a "natural 1") for an attack roll, the attack misses regardless of any modifiers or the target's AC.

-#### Advantage/Disadvantage
+### Advantage/Disadvantage

 Sometimes a D20 Test is modified by Advantage or Disadvantage.
 Advantage reflects the positive circumstances surrounding a d20 roll, while Disadvantage reflects negative circumstances.

 You usually acquire Advantage or Disadvantage through the use of special abilities and actions.
 The

-#### HEROIC INSPIRATION
+>#### HEROIC INSPIRATION
+>

-Sometimes the GM or a rule gives you Heroic Inspiration.
+>Sometimes the GM or a rule gives you Heroic Inspiration.
 If you have Heroic Inspiration, you can expend it to reroll any die immediately after rolling it, and you must use the new roll.

-Only One at a Time.
+>Only One at a Time.
 You can never have more than one instance of Heroic Inspiration.
 If something gives you Heroic Inspiration and you already have it, you can give it to a player character in your group who lacks it.

-Gaining Heroic Inspiration.
+>Gaining Heroic Inspiration.
 Your GM can give you Heroic Inspiration for a variety of reasons.
 Typically, GMs award it when you do something particularly heroic, in character, or entertaining.
 It's a reward for making the game more fun for everyone playing.

-Other rules might allow your character to gain Heroic Inspiration independent of the GM's decision.
+>Other rules might allow your character to gain Heroic Inspiration independent of the GM's decision.
 For example, Human characters start each day with Heroic Inspiration.

-GM can also decide that circumstances grant Advantage or impose Disadvantage.
+>GM can also decide that circumstances grant Advantage or impose Disadvantage.

-#### Roll Two D20s
+### Roll Two D20s

 When a roll has either Advantage or Disadvantage, roll a second d20 when you make the roll.
 Use the higher of the two rolls if you have Advantage, and use the lower roll if you have Disadvantage.
 For example, if you have Disadvantage and roll an 18 and a 3, use the 3.
 If you instead have Advantage and roll those numbers, use the 18.

-#### They Don't Stack
+### They Don't Stack

 If multiple situations affect a roll and they all grant Advantage on it, you still roll only two d20s.
 Similarly, if multiple situations impose Disadvantage on a roll, you roll only two d20s.

 If circumstances cause a roll to have both Advantage and Disadvantage, the roll has neither of them, and you roll one d20.
 This is true even if multiple circumstances impose Disadvantage and only one grants Advantage or vice versa.
 In such a situation, you have neither Advantage nor Disadvantage.

-#### Interactions with Rerolls
+### Interactions with Rerolls

 When you have Advantage or Disadvantage and something in the game lets you reroll or replace the d20, you can reroll or replace only one die, not both.
 You choose which one.

 For example, if you have Heroic Inspiration (see the sidebar below) and roll a 3 and an 18 on an ability check that has Advantage or Disadvantage, you could expend your Heroic Inspiration to reroll one of those dice, not both of them.

-#### Proficiency
+## Proficiency

 Characters and monsters are good at various things.
 Some are skilled with many weapons, while others can use only a few.
 Some are better at understanding people's motives, and others are better at unlocking the secrets of the multiverse.
 All creatures have a Proficiency Bonus, which reflects the impact that training has on the creature's capabilities.
 A character's Proficiency Bonus increases as the character gains levels (described in "Character Creation").
 A monster's Proficiency Bonus is based on its Challenge Rating (see "Rules Glossary").
 The Proficiency Bonus table shows how the bonus is determined.